BarRaider/barraider.github.io/SpotifyHelp.md

 IMPORTANT: Make sure you type this exactly and without any trailing spaces.
 8. Under `Redirect URIs` also type **https://spotauth.github.io** and make sure to press the `Add` button as shown in the image below.
     <img src="/images/spotauth6.png"/>
-9. Verify that the Website and Redirect URIs look exactly like the  image above and press `Save`.
+9. Verify that the Website and Redirect URIs look exactly like the  image below and press `Save`.
 NOTE: The Save button may reappear.
 Press it again until you get back to the app dashboard.
     <img src="/images/spotauth7.png"/>
 10. On the left side you should now be able to reveal the Client Id and Client Secret.
 Copy-Paste both to the relevant fields in the plugin.
 Make sure you do not copy any additional spaces.
 **Remember:** Never share your Client Id or Secret with anyone!!!